Skala10/Vertical_timeline/README.md

 ## Features

-- Feature 1: Description of the main functionality or technologies used.
+- Feature 1: Work with CSS and JS
-- Feature 2: Other interesting aspects of the project.

 ## Technologies

 List of technologies used in the project:

-- Technology 1
+- HTML
-- Technology 2
+- CSS
-- ...
+- JS